bluebird75/luaunit/README.md

 Then copy it into your project or the Lua libs directory.

-On Linux, you can also install it into your lua directories
+On Linux, you can also install it into your Lua directories

     sudo python doit.py install